antleaf/doapr/webroot/content/repositories/f1000-research.md

 record_count: 'Full text : 4 144'
 remining_indrawn_item: Basic information remains on a tombstone page
 repository_type: Disciplinary
-scientific_committees: 'Yes : includes researchers.
+scientific_committees: "Yes : includes researchers.
 F1000Research has an Advisory
-  Board comprising a large group of leading subject experts; they provide strategic input, advise occasionally on issues arising with specific articles, and some members of the board also act as invited reviewers.'
+  Board comprising a large group of leading subject experts; they provide strategic input, advise occasionally on issues arising with specific articles, and some members of the board also act as invited reviewers..\n\n"
 service_pricing: 'Only for author(s) : The cost of publishing an article is US$1,350
   (Dec 2020), less for a shorter contribution (min $150; max $2000 US)'
 short_name: F1000